siemtim-dev/mcutie/README.md

 # mcutie

 A simple MQTT client designed for use in embedded devices using the `embassy-net` networking stack.
 Requires an async executor.
-Runs in `no-std` contexts.
+Runs in `no-std` contexts and includes specific support for Home Assistant's device auto-discovery.

 The stack is designed to be a singleton for the lifetime of the application.
 Once initialised it runs forever attempting to maintain a connection to the MQTT broker.
 It includes support for